flowcoin/kriptomist/README.md

 To setup and play with `Kriptomist` we recommend using the **IPython** shell.

 ### Requirements
+- If you are on a Windows machine, we recommend [Anaconda Python distribution](https://www.anaconda.com/)
+- IPython shell (`$ sudo apt install ipython3`)
-- Install required Python modules:
+- Open a terminal (`Anaconda Prompt` on Windows) and install required Python modules:

       pip install -r requirements.txt

 ### Database
 - Download the [kriptomist SQLite database from 2020-07-03](https://bit.ly/3eWhJ6B) and save it to `db/kriptomist.sqlite`